Lalit-Mohan-Cloud/Authentication-Form-01-/README.md

 ## 🛠️ How to Use
    - Download or clone this project.
+   - npm install
+   - npm start
-   - Open index.html in any web browser.
+   - Open http://localhost:3000 in any web browser.
    - Try switching between Login and Signup forms.

 ## 📸 Screenshot